thomruns/NexterTKD/README.md

 ## Branch Footer
 Styling for the simple footer section.
 Still utilizing CSS grid so that footer is responsive without the need for media queries.

+## Branch Sidebar
+Styling for the (non-functional) button in the sidebar.